This is the multi-page printable view of this section. Click here to print.

 - Scale Out: Scale Out in progress

-- Attach to LB: Connecting to Load Balancer in progress
+- Attach to LB: Attaching to Load Balancer

-Auto-Scaling Group Deletion Button to delete the Auto-Scaling Group Table.
-Auto-Scaling Group Status Information and Additional Features
+Delete Auto-Scaling Group Button to delete Auto-Scaling Group Table.
+Auto-Scaling Group status information and additional features

-- The Auto-Scaling Group details page displays status information and additional feature information, and consists of Details, Policy, Schedule, Virtual Server, Load Balancer, Tag, and Work History tabs.
+- Auto-Scaling Group Details page displays status information and additional feature information, and consists of Details, Policies, Schedule, Virtual Server, Load Balancer, Tags, Activity History tabs.

-… (rest of the content remains the same) Auto-Scaling Group Details page where you can check the detailed information of the selected resource and modify the information if necessary.
+Auto-Scaling Group List page lets you view detailed information of the selected resource and modify it if necessary.

 |---|---|